MrGunflame/DynamicTournament/docs/v3/tournaments/entrants.md

 ## PATCH `/v3/tournaments/:id/entrants/:id`

 Updates a number of fields of the entrant with the given `id`.
+Please note that all players must have valid role ids for the tournament.

 | Field   | Note                                                               |
 | ------- | ------------------------------------------------------------------ |